October 7, 2020

 As a previously single divorcée, I witnessed our illuminating interconnection following an evening yoga class in bucolic Bucks County, Pennsylvania.
 I glided seamlessly through yoga flow in the flirtatious hope I’d impress my fellow yogi and casual date.
 The intensity of my moving meditation left me as gently buoyant as if I had landed cross-legged on a lightly grounded cloud.

 As I drove home along the county’s dark rural backstreets, it felt oddly natural to see a subtle yet vibrant radiance link lush woodlands with mailboxes and street lamps from the haloed ground in between.
-Had I doubted what Vietnamese Buddhist Monk, author and mindfulness teacher, Thich Nhat Hahn, described as humanity’s “interbeing,” I never could again.
+Had I doubted what Vietnamese Buddhist Monk, author and Zen Master, Thich Nhat Hahn, described as humanity’s “interbeing,” I never could again.

 Inspired, I remembered the timeless wisdom of the 13th-century Persian mystic poet, Rumi, who said, “There are a thousand ways to kneel and kiss the ground.”